 We see needs.
 We fill needs.
 We put important things into the right hands the next morning, if not later the same day.
-We never sent things to government centers.
+We never sent things to government centers or staging areas.

 Local volunteers and organizations get close to the affected people when we deliver our goods.
 Whether it is a 1-cent hair tie or a big microwave oven and coffee station, we looked them in the eye and showed they weren’t forgotten.

 But we are falling short.
 There isn’t a single volunteer or organization that isn’t running out of money, us included.
 We’ll continue to visit and pray and talk and smile with the survivors.
 But we could do much more with just a little help.

 After three months, we are reduced to providing the most basic foods, like milk, eggs, vegetables, and meat.
 The mountains of baby formulas, flour, and beans are dwindling down, too.

 We can’t stop helping these folks just yet.
 We still work alongside locals who continue to share homes, rides, tools, and their meager means with Fuego survivors.
 It is getting tougher every day.
 We can only do so much without outside help.